chanhanxiang/jetbot/README.md

 In the Jetbot, there are 2 models (Road Following and Road Obeying which follow traffic sign, traffic light and avoid collision).
 A check is created to see if there is blocked object detection detect based on the probability of more than 80%, the robot stops, else it will continue with road following.
 Below is the source code to choose between road following or road object detection:

 ![Screenshot from 2024-02-19 12-06-45](https://github.com/chanhanxiang/jetbot/assets/107524953/148f8d60-f43a-46ef-a0d4-f78eed271891)

+There seems to be a latency issue in camera and upon investigation, too many images were captured which caused a lot of backlog.
+Hence the root cause for camera lag and sometimes, Jetbot crashes due to error log full as it could not keep up the log recycle.
+To resolve this issue, unnecessary logs can be disabled by entering the following commands in the Jetbot terminal:

+sudo service rsyslog stop
+sudo systemctl disable rsyslog

+Another solution is to use Zmq camera instead of Jetbot camera library.
+The Zmq camera can be run using a python script from the backend.
+This can reduce the screen speed to capture 21fps and clean up excess screen input so that there is no backlog and screen capture will be real time.
+Also this resolves the camera lag issues and greatly improves the speed of the Jetbot by increase the speed gain up to 0.7.

+<h4>3.
+Object Detection</h4>

+In the second part of self-driving car project, object detection for road tracking shall be tried out.
+The advantage is that it can do more tasks such as it can perceive the environment and act accordingly in real time.
+The car can accelerate/decelerate based on the condition of the road by adjusting the power of the motor on the left and right wheels.
+It can detect objects like traffic lights, signs and pedestrians using the same DL model.

+The cons being time taken to perform inferencing may exceed the limit due to the hardware platform used.
+In future, we can use better GPU on devices, a different quantisation method to optimise further and using Nvidia TensorRT for models.

+Applications suitable for deployment are: robots in the factory floor to transfer goods, cleaning and disinfection of shopping center and workplace, and patrolling of building complex for security and abnormalities in premise.

+Three pre-trained models (SSD MobileNet V2, SSD MobileNet V1 FPN and SSD ResNet50) were tried out.
+They are selected because SSD are the only detector support by TFLite in TensorFlow V2.3.1 for conversion to tflite files.
+MobileNet is selected due to the speed of the inference and ResNet50 for its accuracy in detection of the objects.

+Transfer learning is also performed by initializing the model with the pre-trained weights and perform the training on all the classification layers and detection layers.
+The number of classes it can detect are 5 classes: Straight, Approach corner, Right Corner, Exit Corner and Exit Corner Completed as shown on the right.